top of page

 Senior Marketing Manager at IMDb

 Tori Wadzita is a film and television enthusiast with a soft spot for PNW independent films.
 As part of her role at IMDb, she has screened hundreds of movies over the last 6 years at SIFF, TIFF, and Sundance.
-She’s been a juror for the Seattle Queer Film Festival, has worked on Seattle-based film projects both in front of and behind the camera, and can’t wait to be a part of the PFF!
+She’s been a juror for the Seattle Queer Film Festival, has worked on Seattle-based film projects both in front of and behind the camera, and is excited to be back as a PFF juror for 2023!

 ToriWadzita.jpg